June 2026 H5 bird flu detection

 What we are doing

-Learn about our surveillance programs and how the government is preparing.
+Learn about our surveillance programs and how the government has been preparing.

-See what we are doing to prepare for bird flu
+See what we've done to prepare for bird flu

 Resources for bird flu